Skip to main content

 2. Tap the "Add" button at the top right.

-3. Enter a list title, and assign any roles if applicable, then click "Done".
+3. Enter a list name, set a schedule, assign any roles and list requirements if applicable, then tap "Done".

 4. If you wish to add a non-food prep task (standard task), tap "Add task".
 If you wish to add a food prep task you must create a food prep category first by tapping "Add food prep category".